Two kinds of mushrooms, porcini and shiitake, enrich these tagliatelle ai funghi. Make them for a super easy dinner in less than 30 minutes.

 This is a vegetarian recipe, but if you want to make vegan tagliatelle ai funghi, you can substitute the butter, mascarpone and double cream with vegan alternatives.

 I am not sure about other countries, but in the UK you can find vegan soft spreadable cheese at Sainsbury’s and Waitrose.
-Vegan butter is available at The Vegan Kind Supermarket and for double cream, you can use the Elmlea Plant Double Cream alternative.

-Tagliatelle ai Funghi (Pasta with Mushrooms)
+Tagliatelle ai Funghi (Tagliatelle with Mushrooms)

 Ingredients

-- 300 g tagliatelle pasta
+- 300 g (10.5 oz) tagliatelle pasta

-- 20 g butter
+- 20 g (1 tablespoon) butter

-- 40 g porcini mushrooms (dry)
+- 40 g (1.5 oz) porcini mushrooms, dry

-- 200 g shiitake mushrooms
+- 200 g (7 oz) shiitake mushrooms

-- 150 g mascarpone
+- 150 g (¾ cup) mascarpone

-- 50 ml double cream
+- 50 ml (¼ cup) double cream (heavy cream)

 Instructions